numirias/semshi/README.md

 hi semshiUnresolved ctermfg=226 guifg=#ffff00 cterm=underline gui=underline
 hi semshiSelected   ctermfg=231 guifg=#ffffff ctermbg=161 guibg=#d7005f
 ```
-If you want to overwrite them in your vimrc, make sure to put them in a function, e.g.:
+If you want to overwrite them in your vimrc, make sure to put them in a function to apply them *after* Semshi has set the default values, e.g.:

 ```VimL
 function MyCustomHighlights()